Prefabs are meant for exploratory work and one-shot looks at data.

 pl -prefab chron -png -o mygraph.png ...

-Note: pl command line options begin with a dash, but prefab parameters don't.
+The pl command options begin with a dash, but the prefab parameters (also on the command line) don't.

 from within an input data file or in your ploticus config file.

-which are parameters that are in common to most of the prefabs, and specify plot data fields, title, axes,
+that are common to most of the prefabs, and specify things like plot data fields, title, axes,

 data format, legends, and so on.
 There are also parameters that are